 3. Income is a big piece of the need-based aid puzzle.

 Avoid inflating your income if you can.
 Try not to have a capital gain in the year(s) being assessed.
 But if you do, let the financial aid office know that it was a one-time occurrence, whether it is a one-time capital gain, abnormal bonus, severance package, or unemployment income.
 They may be willing to make concessions.

 4. Your spouse’s income will influence potential aid.

 While you still need to complete the FAFSA to apply for need-based aid, the graduate process differs from undergrad as parent financial data is no longer required.
 However, if you are married at the time of filing your FAFSA, then you’ll need to include your spouse’s income on the FAFSA for MBA, and this joint income will likely be used to determine any need-based funding.
 It’s not the most romantic consideration when setting your wedding date, but it’s something to think about if you haven’t tied the knot.

 5. Know how many years of income you need to prove.

-Some MBA programs review more than the one year of income that’s included on the FAFSA.
+Some MBA academic programs review more than the one year of income that’s included on the FAFSA.
 For example, they may require you to produce your last two or three years of income tax returns to assess your true financial need.
 If possible, find out which year(s) of income are going to be factored before you apply.

 6. Know that home equity can be a factor.

-Some programs require the CSS PROFILE application in addition to the FAFSA.
+Some community programs require the CSS PROFILE application in addition to the FAFSA.
 The CSS PROFILE asks students to report equity in your home, if applicable, so be aware that this will be an additional asset that isn’t included on the FAFSA.